JosephBARBIERDARNAL/tidytuesday/README.md

 # tidytuesday

-This is a repo with my contributions to the [TidyTuesday challenge](https://github.com/rfordatascience/tidytuesday).
+This is a repo with my contributions to the [TidyTuesday challenge](https://github.com/rfordatascience/tidytuesday), among others.

 <br><br>